xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 We will fine-tune the T5 models and experiment with the following freezing strategy.

-- First fine-tune the T5-base model for multi-task learning for both tasks, and then fine-tune the model for each task.
-In multi-task learning, freeze all **encoder** layers and only fine-tune **decoder** layers.
-In the fine-tuning for a single task, freeze all the **decoder** layers and only fine-tune the **encoder** layers.
-(It will produce two final models.)
-- First fine-tune the T5-base model for multi-task learning for both tasks, and then fine-tune the model for each task.
-In multi-task learning, freeze all **decoder** layers and only fine-tune **encoder** layers.
-In the fine-tuning for a single task, freeze all the **encoder** layers and only fine-tune the **decoder** layers.
-(It will produce two final models.)
-- First fine-tune the T5-base model for multi-task learning for both tasks, and then fine-tune the model for each task.
-In multi-task learning for both tasks and fine-tuning for a single task, the parameters of all layers of the model are fine-tuned.
-(It will produce two final models.)
+- MT (freeze encoder) + FT (freeze decoder): First freeze encoder on two tasks for multi-task learning to fine tune the decoder.
+Then freeze the decoder and fine tune the encoder on two tasks separately.
+- MT (freeze decoder) + FT (freeze encoder): First freeze decoder on two tasks for multi-task learning to fine tune the encoder.
+Then freeze the encoder and fine tune the decoder on two tasks separately.
+- MT + FT: Perform multi-task learning on two tasks to fine-tune the entire model.
+Then fine-tune the entire model on both tasks separately.
-- Only perform multi-task learning for both tasks and do not fine-tune for a single task.
-(It will produce one final model.)
+- MT only: Only perform multi-task learning for both tasks and do not fine-tune for a single task.

-We will compare the performance of the above four kinds of models with the performance of the T5 model, which is only fine-tuned for a single task without any multi-task learning.
+- FT only (baseline models): We will compare the performance of the above four kinds of models with the performance of the T5 model, which is only fine-tuned for a single task without any multi-task learning.

 In total, we will train 9 models.

 # Implementation and Experiments